tobitoast4/QuoridorOnline/README.md

 ## Introduction

 This repository conatins an online version of the game Quoridor.
-The game can be played on one PC as well as online (up to 4 players) without any registration needed.
+The game can be played on a single PC as well as online n multiple (up to 4 players) without any registration needed.
 See [website](https://quoridoronline.pythonanywhere.com/).